Hispanic Studies covers the languages, literatures, cultures and histories of Spain, Portugal and Latin America.

 Spanish may be taken from A level or as a beginner’s language, where no previous qualification in the language is necessary.
 In the first year our vibrant programmes at advanced level will both refresh and extend your knowledge of Spanish.
 If you are a beginner, a fast moving programme will quickly take you to A level standard during the course of your first year.

 You will spend one year in a Spanish, Basque, Catalan or Portuguese-speaking area working as an assistant in a school, as a student at a university or on a work placement.
 It is possible, and sometimes recommended, to divide the Year Abroad between Spanish, Catalan, Basque and Portuguese speaking areas.

 If you combine Major Hispanic Studies with a Minor in another language, you may choose to split the Year Abroad between a Spanish, Catalan, Basque or Portuguese-speaking area and another country.

 Split your degree between the study of Spanish language and cultures and another subject of your choice.
-Studying Hispanic Studies at 50% will enable you to become highly proficient in writing, reading, speaking and listening to Spanish with the option of studying a second Iberian language from Year Two.
+Studying Hispanic Studies at 50% will enable you to become highly proficient in writing, reading, speaking and listening to Spanish with the option of studying a second Iberian language (Basque, Catalan or Portuguese) from Year Two.